Courses

 Exam

-Please note that the certificates are issued by the NUS Summer School for Social Science Research Methods and not the National University of Singapore.
+Please note that the exams are conducted by the NUS Summer School for Social Science Research Methods and not the National University of Singapore.
 If you want take Methods School courses – as a stand-alone module or as part of an independent/supervised study project – for credit towards your degree, you need to inquire at your home university to determine whether and under what conditions this may be possible.

 Choosing a Course